functional-art/functional-art.github.com/2019/performance.md

 - [Atsushi Tadokoro: Algorave 100 Fragments](#tadokoro)
 - [Laurel S. Pardue (Bitchlovsky) / Jack Armitage (Lil Data): Lil Data and Bitchlovsky play the Svampolin](#parduearmitage)

-Note you'll need a ticket (for a modest price) to attend the concert - details will be announced here soon.
+You'll need a ticket (for a modest price) to attend the concert:

+<tito-widget event="active-group/farm-2019-performance-evening"></tito-widget>

 What follows is a list of performers with brief notes edited from performer submissions about their performances and bios.